rh-aiservices-bu/rhods-training/1_training_from_notebook/README.md

   - used_pin_number: 0.0
   - online_order: 1.0
 - Make a good note of the result for Jon, as it will be a question in the last quiz
+- **Bonus**: Train the larger model and see which of them have best accuracy

 ## Important